Cigarette Smoking Man: Development

 Fans of the series were active in debating if the Smoking Man was actually dead after the events of the season five premiere "Redux".
 In his first response, Chris Carter said he had left clues in the episode, and he later officially announced that the character would appear in the X-Files movie.
 In one of his last comments on the matter, he said, "Not that we haven't brought deceased characters back before, in flashbacks or more paranormal ways.
 The great thing about The X-Files is that anything can happen."

-The Smoking Man is the only character in the series, in addition to Mulder and Scully, to appear in both the first episode, "Pilot" and the last, "The Truth".
-Portraying actor William B. Davis was listed as CIA Agent in the first season episode "Young at Heart", instead of his usual character, the Smoking Man.
+The Smoking Man is the only character in the series, in addition to Mulder and Scully, to appear in both the first episode, "Pilot" and the original series finale, "The Truth".
+Portraying actor William B. Davis was listed as CIA Agent in the first season episode"Young at Heart", instead of his usual character, the Smoking Man.
 Chris Owens for a time portrayed the Smoking Man as a young man in flashbacks.
 He later plays his son, Jeffrey Spender.
 Young Cigarette Smoking Man was first played by Craig Warkentin, with Davis' voice dubbed over in "Apocrypha".

 The character was partly inspired by E. Howard Hunt (1918 - 2007), a CIA operative who was allegedly involved in a range of major conspiracies during the mid-20th century, and who also published a series of espionage novels under multiple pen names.

 The Smoking Man may have inspired the portrayal of the video game series Half-Lifes overarching antagonist, the G-Man.
 Similarities between the two have been pointed out, such as the mysterious, enigmatic nature they share, the references to smoking present in Half-Life: Alyx, and spoken lines themselves, G-Man's infamous line "Prepare for unforeseen consequences" bearing a slight resemblance to the Smoking Man's line "There have been unforeseen events".